FANDCS/AI_RAG/README.md

 **Example:** <br>💬 Question: wiki <br>📂 Path from .xml.bz2 dump: [full file path of .xml.bz2]

 ## Abilities
+- Support OCR from images, pdfs, pptx
-In the index, a selection is made between sources containing more theory and sources that primarily feature logical content (Mathematics - Computer Science).
+- In the index, a selection is made between sources containing more theory and sources that primarily feature logical content (Mathematics - Computer Science).
 'OneTime' refers to the folders containing  sources, meaning data that will be added to the model without indexing.<br>
-It supports the automatic extraction of files to the output folder.
+- It supports the automatic extraction of files to the output folder.
+- Multithread

 ## Paths
 **Full file path folder**<pre>